-Visiting this Puerto Rico requires a little bit of research.
-Probably a rental car and a little insider knowledge from the residents.
-With more than 300 miles of coastline, the best places to go in Puerto Rico spill out from one end of the island to the other.
+Visiting this side of Puerto Rico requires a little bit more effort, probably a rental car and a little insider knowledge from the locals.
+If you’re into exploring cities, San Juan has a vibrant museum and arts scene – the capital can whisk you from beach to rooftop bar in the blink of an eye – but with more than 300 miles of coastline, inviting destinations spill out from one end of the island to the other.

 1. Loíza